Mergers, Acquisitions, and preparation for a brave new world

 The wealthy agency buys its place

-This ancient firm (it was founded 118 years ago) has managed to live so long by adapting to the times and not letting itself get left behind.
+This ancient firm (it was founded 118 years ago) has managed to live and to prosper for so long by adapting to the times and not letting itself get left behind.

 Dentsu’s rash of acquisitions is likely best seen as a successful traditional agency using its vast resources to buy its place in the world of digital advertising.